Frequently Asked Questions

 Does Spinach AI offer an API?

 Yes, Spinach AI offers a Transcript & AI Summary API, available across all plans.
 The API allows users to access transcripts and AI-generated summaries for enhanced integration and automation.
-[Source]
+Source

 What technical documentation is available for Spinach AI?

-How does Spinach AI improve workflow efficiency?
+How does Spinach AI automate administrative tasks?

 Yes, Spinach AI offers tailored features for various teams, such as PRD generation for product managers, sprint planning for engineering teams, and meeting insights for HR and recruiting teams.
-[Source]
+Source

 Pricing & Plans

-What does the Spinach AI Starter Plan cost?
+What does the Starter plan cost?

-The Starter Plan is free and includes unlimited meeting recording, transcription, and basic AI summaries.
-[Source]
+The Starter plan is free and includes unlimited meeting recording, transcription, and basic AI summaries.
+Source

-What features are included in the Spinach AI Pro Plan?
+What features are included in the Pro plan and how much does it cost?

-The Pro Plan is a pay-as-you-go model starting at $2.90 per meeting hour.
+The Pro plan is a pay-as-you-go model starting at $2.90 per meeting hour.
 It is designed for unlimited users and includes advanced AI features.
-[Source]
+Source

-The Business Plan costs $19 per user per month when billed annually (34% discount) or $29 per user per month when billed monthly.
-It includes unlimited meetings and advanced AI features.
-[Source]
+The Business plan is a per-user plan with unlimited meetings and advanced AI.
+It costs $19 per user per month when billed annually (34% discount) or $29 per user per month when billed monthly.
+Source

-What is included in the Spinach AI Enterprise Plan?
+What is included in the Enterprise plan and how is pricing determined?

 Use Cases & Benefits